tkf/Kwonly.jl/README.md

 Reconstructables.jl provides helper functions and macros to work with immutable structs in Julia.
-For example, using `@recon` macro, you can reconstruct a new struct where the nested field `.x.y.z` is modified from the one in `old` by:
+For example, using `@recon` macro, you can reconstruct a new struct with the nested field `.x.y.z` modified from the one in `old` by:

   ```julia
   new = @recon old.x.y.z = 3